Cycletouring the

 have

-which are optional for cyclists (but forbidden for
+paths which are optional for cyclists (but

-other vehicles),
+forbidden for other vehicles),

 - We